A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Preliminaries

 Discrete-time SSMs can also be formulated as a global convolution operation in terms of an SSM convolutional kernel, \( \bar{K} \), which has the same shape as the input sequence length $L$; see the detailed formula in Eq.~\ref{eq:ssm_conv}.
 The SSM convolutional kernel is composed of the three SSM parameters ($\bar{A}, \bar{B}$, and $\bar{C}$).
-The Convolutional representation of SSMs offers several advantages, including computational efficiency through the use of fast algorithms like fast Fourier transform (FFT)
+The Convolutional representation of SSMs offers several advantages, including computational efficiency through the use of fast algorithms like Fast Fourier Transform (FFT):

-The structured SSMs (S4) were initially developed as linear time invariant (LTI) models, with all parameters ($\bar{A},\bar{B}, \bar{C}$ and $\Delta$) fixed across time steps for the entire sequence.
-In particular, the S4 model parameterized the state matrix ($A$) as a HIPPO (History Preserving Polynomial Operator) matrix~\cite{gu2021efficiently}, which allows it to effectively capture the underlying temporal dynamics by projecting discrete time series onto polynomial bases.
+The structured SSMs (S4) were initially developed as linear time invariant (LTI) models, with all parameters ($\bar{A},\bar{B}, \bar{C}$, and $\Delta$) fixed across time steps for the entire sequence.
+Here, $\Delta$ represents the discretization step size, which determines the temporal resolution of the state-space model by converting continuous-time dynamics to discrete-time dynamics~\cite{gu2021efficiently}.
+In particular, the S4 model parameterized the state matrix ($A$) as a HIPPO (High-order Polynomial Projection Operator) matrix~\cite{gu2021efficiently}, which allows it to effectively capture the underlying temporal dynamics by projecting discrete time series onto polynomial bases.
 However, the fixed parameterization approach restricts the effectiveness of S4 in content-based reasoning tasks.
-To address this issue, the Selective State Space Models (SSMs), also known as S6 or Mamba~\cite{gu2023mamba}, incorporate the selectivity mechanism that updates the state selectively based on the input, i.e., $\bar{B} = S_B(x_t), \bar{C} = S_C(x_t), \Delta_t = S_{\Delta_t} (\Delta_t)$ are now input-dependent functions, allowing selective update of the hidden state based on the relevance of incoming inputs.
+To address this issue, the Selective SSMs, also known as S6 or Mamba~\cite{gu2023mamba}, incorporate the selectivity mechanism that updates the state selectively based on the input, i.e., $\bar{B} = S_B(x_t), \bar{C} = S_C(x_t), \Delta_t = S_{\Delta_t} (\Delta_t)$ are now input-dependent functions, allowing selective update of the hidden state based on the relevance of incoming inputs.
 Hence, Mamba is also known as a linear time-variant (LTV) SSM.
 Moreover, Mamba employs hardware-aware algorithms, including parallel scan, kernel fusion, and activation recomputation, to achieve greater efficiency when processing long sequences.